-Did you know I used to run a cafe…?
+I used to run a cafe…

 When I was young and had too much energy (in my early 20’s- mid 30’s), I ran a very busy and successful cafe and catering business in Melbourne, where I was also head cook.
 This has influenced the way in which I cook and my business name….
 ‘Healthy Home Cafe’!

-I use this experience combined with my nutrition education and knowledge to run fun, interesting and informative cooking classes in the Inner West in Sydney using easy, replicable healthy recipes for every day use.
+I used this experience combined with my nutrition education and knowledge to run fun, interesting and informative cooking classes in the Inner West in Sydney using easy, replicable healthy recipes for every day use.

 Why this website?…